typecraft-dev/community/articles/ricing_sddm.md

 ## Applying themes to sddm

 After installing a theme, you would need to apply the theme (duh).
-You can do this 3 ways, use a script, do it manually, do it kde way (for kde folks).
+You can do this 2 ways, use a script, do it manually.

 ### Script